 Each class consists, as nearly as possible, of one-third of the total number of directors, and each class has a three-year term.
 At each annual meeting of shareholders, the successors to directors whose terms then expire will be elected to serve from the time of election until the third annual meeting following the election.
 Any additional directorships resulting from an increase in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of the directors.
-Vacancies on the board of directors may be filled only by persons elected by a majority of the remaining directors, shall serve for the remainder of the full term of that class and until the director's successor is duly elected and qualified.
+Vacancies on the board of directors may be filled only by persons elected by a majority of the remaining directors.
+A director elected by the board of directors to fill a vacancy in a class, including vacancies created by an increase in the number of directors, shall serve for the remainder of the full term of that class and until the director's successor is duly elected and qualified.
 The division of our board of directors into three classes with staggered three-year terms may delay or prevent a change of our management or a change in control of Repare.

-Directors Whose Term of Office Expires in 2023: Each of Dr. Kulkarni, Dr. Morrison and Mr. Segal is currently a member of our board of directors and has been nominated for reelection to serve as a Class III director.
-Each of these nominees was recommended to our board of directors by our nominating and corporate governance committee.
-Each nominee has agreed to stand for reelection at the Annual Meeting, and our management has no reason to believe that any nominee will be unable to serve.
-If elected at the Annual Meeting, each of these nominees would serve until the Annual Meeting of Shareholders to be held in 2026 and until such director's successor has been duly elected, or if sooner, until the director's death, resignation or removal.
+Dr. Bonita, Mr. Civik, Ms. Schafer and Dr. Stein are each current members of our board of directors and each of whom has been nominated for reelection to serve as a Class II director.
+Dr. Bonita, Mr. Civik and Ms. Schafer were previously elected to our board of directors by our shareholders.
+Dr. Stein was appointed to our board of directors in June 2024 to fill a vacancy on the board created by a director resignation.
+Each of Dr. Bonita, Mr. Civik, Ms. Schafer and Dr. Stein has agreed to stand for re-election at the Annual Meeting, and our management has no reason to believe that any of these nominees will be unable to serve.
+If elected at the Annual Meeting, each of Dr. Bonita, Mr. Civik, Ms. Schafer and Dr. Stein would serve until the Annual Meeting of Shareholders to be held in 2028 and until such director's successor has been duly elected, or if sooner, until the director's death, resignation or removal.

-Plurality Voting: Directors are elected by a plurality of the votes of the holders of shares present by virtual attendance or represented by proxy and entitled to vote on the election of directors.
-Accordingly, the three nominees receiving the highest number of "FOR" votes will be elected.
-Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the three nominees named above.
-Proxies cannot be voted for a greater number of persons than the three nominees named in this proxy statement.
+Directors are elected by a plurality of the votes of the holders of shares present by virtual attendance or represented by proxy and entitled to vote on the election of directors.
+Accordingly, the four nominees receiving the highest number of "FOR" votes will be elected.
+Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the four nominees named above.
+Proxies cannot be voted for a greater number of persons than the four nominees named in this proxy statement.
 If any nominee becomes unavailable for election as a result of an unexpected occurrence, shares that would have been voted for that nominee instead will be voted for the election of a substitute nominee proposed by us.